 |Prospects and customers know exactly what you deliver.
 It’s easy to begin dialogue with new prospects because they quickly understand what you stand for.

-You close deals more quickly because your prospects’ experience with you supports everything you say.
+You acquire customers quickly because your prospects’ experience with you supports everything you say.

 You can charge a premium because your market knows why you’re better and is willing to pay for it.